/* Rambling Owl addition to remove page titles from blogs */

 South along Lussa Loch

-"How you doing, John?" he asked me.
+"How you doing, John?" he asked at one stop.

 "John?"

-Bod smiled, "John Wayne.
+"John Wayne.
 You're walking like a cowboy."

-Bod grinned at me, "I'm running on empty!
+Bod grinned.
+"I'm running on empty."

 "Four miles."